undead-fish/simple_rpg_dice_console/README.md

 (The programm virtualy lets you put dice of diverse kinds into a cup and roll them finaly.)

 MANUAL:
+- unpack the zip file, put the folder where u want it, dobble click the exe of prefered language version.

+- Ctrl (Strg = GER) + Mousewheel let's you scale the hold app including font size.

 - Pick a dice by typing "x.Dy"
 (x = amount)